emilianolch/busy_clinic/README.md

 ### PATCH /appointments/:id

-Updates an appointment.
+Modifies an appointment's slot_id.
 The patient is assumed to be the one with the token passed in the `Authorization` header.
+The new slot must be available, otherwise a 422 status code is returned.

 Example request: `/appointments/1`